danmed/FamPing/README.md

 * **Easy Docker Deployment:** Get up and running in minutes with Docker and Docker Compose.

 ---
 ## Screenshots

 <img width="1960" height="957" alt="image" src="https://github.com/user-attachments/assets/ee341ff7-229c-4278-875f-35be34846a5e" />

 ## Docker Installation (Recommended)

 This is the easiest and most reliable way to run FamPing.
+The container automatically handles file permissions and the background checking script.

 ### Prerequisites